Let’s get you a customised plan

 What is Marine Insurance?

-• The Marine insurance policy in India is governed by the Marine Insurance Act of 1963 and regulated by the Insurance Regulatory and Development Authority of India (IRDAI).
+In India, marine insurance is governed by the Marine Insurance Act, 1963 and regulated by the Insurance Regulatory and Development Authority of India (IRDAI).

 1